18F/api-program/_includes/index.md

 ## Why Use This Program
 Even with guidance and support, an agency might still take years to launch an API program.
-This service offers a comprehensive solution with which an agency can leapfrog the beginning stages and launch a second generation API program.
+This service offers a comprehensive solution with which an agency can leapfrog the beginning stages and launch a fully functioning API program.

 ## What This Offers Your Agency
 * Production-ready APIs